Optimizing a parameterized controlled gate using Free Quaternion Selection: Acknowledgement

-Let $r_i$ and $\bm{n}_i$ be the $i$-th eigenvalue and the corresponding unit eigenvector of $J$ where $r_i \leqq r_{i+1}$.
-For simplicity, we assume the non-degenerated $r_i$, which $r_i < r_{i+1}$ in the following derivation, but it can be easily generalized for the degenerated case.
-Any vector $\bm{q}^T$ is represented by linear combination of $\bm{n}_i$ as
+where $|\bm{q}| = 1$.
+Let $r_i$ and $\bm{n}_i$ denote the $i$-th eigenvalue and corresponding unit eigenvector of $J$, ordered such that $r_i < r_{i+1}$.
+For simplicity, we assume all eigenvalues are non-degenerate, but the derivation can be extended to the degenerate case.
+Any vector $\bm{q} \in \mathbb{R}^4$ with unit norm can be expressed as a linear combination of $\{\bm{n}_i\}$: